“You live and you suffer.” Bicycle Thieves

-One of the best-known Italian neorealism films depicts utter impoverishment and despair that leads people into committing crime.
-Vittorio De Sica, also born into poverty in Sora (Lazio), wanted to illustrate the poverty of post-war Italy using a new degree of realism.
+One of the best-known Italian neorealist films depicts utter impoverishment and despair that leads people into committing crime.
+Vittorio De Sica, also born into poverty in Sora (Lazio), sought to depict the poverty of post-war Italy using a new degree of realism.
 He used only real locations for shooting, not sets, and decided to cast only non-professional actors.
-Lamberto Maggiorani, who plays the main character of Antonio Ricci in Bicycle Thieves (1948, Ladri di biciclette), was a factory worker who earned around $1000 for his performance.
+Lamberto Maggiorani, who plays the main character, Antonio Ricci, in Bicycle Thieves (1948, Ladri di biciclette), was a factory worker who earned around $1,000 for his performance.
 That enabled him to buy new furniture and go on a vacation with his family.
-When he returned to work at the factory, he was laid off since other poverty-stricken workers believed he made millions as a movie star.
-Maggiorani continued to work as a bricklayer, and even De Sica didn’t want to give him any roles other than being an extra.

-Vittorio De Sica shows his characters being disregarded and invisible to the rest of the society.
-This is a society where a loss of a bicycle can ruin your whole life.
+Vittorio De Sica shows his characters being disregarded and invisible to the rest of society.
+This is a society where losing a bicycle can ruin your whole life.
 In this wrenching tale, Maggiorani plays Antonio Ricci, who is desperate for work to support his family.
-He finds a job posting which requires a bicycle that he doesn’t have, so his wife sells her precious dowry bed sheets so that he can buy a bicycle.
-On his first day, somebody steals his bicycle while he was on top of a ladder pasting up movie posters.
-The police tells him there’s not much to do.
+He finds a job posting that requires a bicycle he doesn’t have, so his wife sells her precious dowry bed sheets to buy one.
+On his first day, someone steals his bicycle while he is on a ladder pasting up movie posters.
+The police tell him there’s not much to do.
 Soon, he notices a thief at the city market and decides to take justice into his own hands.
-He chases the thief, but even when he searches his apartment, there’s nothing there, so all was in vain.
-Tomasulo states that bicycle represents a job, home, pride, faith, hope, Italy, physical and social mobility, while the theft allows for a continuous successions of disappointments.
+He chases the thief, but even after searching his apartment, he finds nothing, so it’s all in vain.
+Tomasulo states that the bicycle represents a job, home, pride, faith, hope, Italy, physical and social mobility, while the theft allows for a continuous succession of disappointments.
 The only thing that meant either life or death was that bicycle.
 And it’s gone now.

 Maria: We can sleep without sheets.